-The graph was compute by Andrew Poppick and colleagues and it looks as if the manuscript is not published yet.
+The graph was computed by Andrew Poppick and colleagues and it looks as if the manuscript is not published yet.
 They model the temperature for the instrumental period based on the known human forcings — mainly increases in greenhouse gasses and aerosols (small airborne particles from combustion) — and natural forcings — volcanoes and solar variations.
 The blue line is the model, the grey line the temperature estimate from NASA GISS (GISTEMP).

 The fit is astonishing.
 There are two periods, however, where the fit could be better: world war II and the first 40 to 50 years.
 So either the theory (this statistical model) is incomplete or the observations have problems.